 Explaining the rationale to challenge any such move by the government, the ONGC executive quoted above said these are good fields discovered by the firm wherein substantial investments have been made.
 “We are continuing to invest in these assets and cannot let them go,” added the official.
 The cumulative in-place reserve of these 15 fields is around 791.2 million tonnes of crude oil and 333.46 billion cubic metres of gas.
 These fields include the oil-rich Kalol and Ankleshwar, as well as gas-abundant Gandhar and Greater Chandmari, among others.

 It is learnt that the DGH reviewed a total of 202 fields operated by the national oil companies.
 Of these, the 15 fields have been chosen for transfer to private sector as they fulfilled the set criteria: Reserves of 20 or more million tonnes of oil equivalent and poor performance by the developers which was determined through an exploration index.

 Current recovery and production decline rate in the last three years have been the other factors for selection.
 Of the fields reviewed, 141 were found to be either less than 10 years of age or had shown progress in the year-on-year production rate and so won’t be transferred via auction.
 The executive quoted above added that ONGC had lined up plans for further investments in the 11 fields.

-- A K Srinivasan takes over as ONGC's Director Finance Read more
+- Sanjiv Singh takes over as IOC Chairman Read more